ScienceNLP-Lab/RCT-Transparency/SPIRIT-CONSORT-TM/data/README.md

 # Data Documentation

-We provide SPIRIT CONSORT dataset in this data dictionary.
+We provide SPIRIT-CONSORT-TM dataset in this data dictionary.
 This dictionary includes the annotation guideline, all 100 pairs of articles, and the document-level, sentence-level, and term-level datasets.

 ---